WouterVanBeijnum/Source-Generators/labs/2a. Boilerplate/2a-boilerplate.md

 **Objective**: This exercise demonstrates how to replace repetitive boilerplate code with automated source generation using marker attributes.

-## 1. Analyze the Existing Implementation
+## 1. Analyze the existing implementation

 1. Open the provided solution and run the tests to establish a baseline.
 2. Examine the `Domain` project models.
 Each model contains a `DeepClone` method that returns a complete copy of the object, including nested objects.
 The implementation ensures value equality while creating entirely new object references.
 3. Review the various `DeepClone` implementations across different classes, noting their differences.
 4. Once familiar with the implementations, delete all existing `DeepClone` methods to prepare for source generation.

-## 2. Implement the Source Generator
+## 2. Implement the source generator

 ### 2.1.
 Creating a generator